dss-extensions/dss_capi/README.md

 See [the changelog](https://github.com/dss-extensions/dss_capi/blob/0.12.x/docs/changelog.md) for a detailed list.

+- **2023-04-01 / version 0.13.1: Minor release to address a few PVSystem properties**
-- **2023-03-24 / version 0.13.0: Various updates, including bugfixes and several OpenDSS feature ports; the reference is now OpenDSS v9.6.1.1.**
+- 2023-03-29 / version 0.13.0: Various updates, including bugfixes and several OpenDSS feature ports; the reference is now OpenDSS v9.6.1.1.
 - 2022-07-16 / version 0.12.1: Incremental release to fix address a bug found just after 0.12.0 was released.
 - 2022-07-13 / version 0.12.0: Extensive updates, includes ports of the PM functions, a new/rewritten property system, new API extensions, better performance, and other features.
 - 2021-03-09 / version 0.10.7-1: Includes a fix for some reports which presented corrupted text in version 0.10.7.